Chotta Mumbai: Legacy

-On its original release, movie hit a sweet spot with audiences thanks to its quirky humour, brisk pacing, and Mohanlal’s unforgettable turn as Vasco da Gama—Fort Kochi’s most endearing rogue.
+On its original release, the movie was popular with audiences for its humour, pacing, and Mohanlal’s performance as Vasco da Gama—a rogue from Fort Kochi.
 Upon its original release, Chotta Mumbai received positive reviews for its humour, fast-paced narrative, and Mohanlal’s charismatic performance.
 The film became a commercial hit, running over 100 days in theatres and securing its place among the top earners of the year.
 Nearly two decades on, it enjoys cult status, with its dialogues, characters, and Rahul Raj's soundtrack remaining popular among fans.

 The film re-released in theaters on June 6, 2025 to massive fanfare.
 Videos of fans dancing in theatres to the film’s songs went viral on Instagram.
 Onmanorama wrote, "More than just a commercial success, the re-release of 'Chotta Mumbai' shows how certain films transcend time.
 With Mohanlal’s charm, Anwar Rasheed’s dynamic storytelling, and a soundtrack that still gets people on their feet, the movie continues to hold a special place in Malayalam pop culture".